Sumeet Vyas: Early life

-Acting career
+Career

 Vyas made his television debut with a small role in the Doordarshan serial Woh Huye Na Humare.
-He then starred in TV show Rehna Hai Teri Palkon Ki Chhaon Mein as Karthik.
+He then starred in Rehna Hai Teri Palkon Ki Chhaon Mein as Kartik Pratapsingh.
 He has been actively involved in the theatre since his early days as an actor.
 He also had a major role in the TV series Stories by Rabindranath Tagore.
 He made his Bollywood debut in the movie Jashn in 2009.
 Then he went on to act in movie English Vinglish.
 He has worked in more than 30 movies, including Guddu Ki Gun, Parched, Aurangzeb, and Kajarya.

 He worked in many web series, including Permanent Roommates and TVF Tripling, the latter of which he also co-wrote.
-He has written the Y-Films web series "Bang Baaja Baaraat".
+He has written the Y-Films web series Bang Baaja Baaraat.

 He starred in a Web Campaign by BigRock in 2017.

 Personal life

-Vyas is an active supporter of theatre and claims to enjoy working as a theatre artist rather than in Bollywood.
-He was married to actress Shivani Tanksale for 7 years.
-Later, he married TV actress Ekta Kaul on 15 September 2018.
-The couple is blessed with a baby boy.
+Vyas married actress Shivani Tanksale in 2010.
+After 7 years of marriage, the couple got divorced in 2017.
+Vyas married actress Ekta Kaul on 15 September 2018.
+They have a son, Ved, born in 2020.